bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

    point(private_key) == public_key

-Because of the way :ref:`“point()” <term-point-function>` works, it’s possible to create a :term:`child public key <child key>` by combining an existing :term:`(parent) public key <parent key>` with another public key created from any integer (*i*) value.
+Because of the way :ref:`“point()” <term-point-function>` works, it’s possible to create a :term:`child public key <Child key>` by combining an existing :term:`(parent) public key <Parent key>` with another public key created from any integer (*i*) value.
 This child public key is the same public key which would be created by the :ref:`“point()” <term-point-function>` function if you added the *i* value to the original (parent) private key and then found the remainder of that sum divided by a global constant used by all Bitcoin software (*p*):

 ::

    point( (parent_private_key + i) % p ) == parent_public_key + point(i)

-This means that two or more independent programs which agree on a sequence of integers can create a series of unique :term:`child key` pairs from a single :term:`parent key` pair without any further communication.
+This means that two or more independent programs which agree on a sequence of integers can create a series of unique :term:`child key <Child key>` pairs from a single :term:`parent key <Parent key>` pair without any further communication.
 Moreover, the program which distributes new public keys for receiving payment can do so without any access to the private keys, allowing the public key distribution program to run on a possibly-insecure platform such as a public web server.

 Child public keys can also create their own child public keys (grandchild public keys) by repeating the child key derivation operations: